rottenroddan/Propulsion/README.md

 from being highly usable.
 Currently working on the Tensor class, to allow images to be split for the color channels and N images and what not.
 Would be very cool to get a deep networking with Convolutional Layers.

 **Completed** Mandelbrot set.
-Simple and move advanced implementations of the Mandelbrot set using AVX2 Optimizations and CUDA.
+Simple and more advanced implementations of the Mandelbrot set using AVX2 Optimizations and CUDA.
 You can see some of my results for this [here](https://rottenroddan.github.io/#projectsContainer).
 Below is a GIF of various iterations applied to the same area on the Mandelbrot set.

 ![](images/mandelbrotExample.gif)